LibraryCarpentry/lc-open-refine/_episodes/02-importing-data.md

 >* Google Spreadsheet
 {: .callout}

->## Exercise 1: Create your first Open Refine project (using provided data)
+>## Exercise 1: Create your first OpenRefine project (using provided data)
 >
-> To import the data for the exercises below, run OpenRefine. *NOTE: If Open Refine does not open in a browser window, open your browser and type the address <http://127.0.0.1:3333/> to take you to the Open Refine interface.*
+> To import the data for the exercises below, run OpenRefine. *NOTE: If OpenRefine does not open in a browser window, open your browser and type the address <http://127.0.0.1:3333/> to take you to the OpenRefine interface.*
 >
 >1.
 Locate the file which you have downloaded called `doaj-article-sample.csv`
 >2.
 Click 'Next'